Michael-Free/ComputerInventory/README.md

 PsExec.exe will need to be downloaded and placed in the InventoryDomain directory since the licensing for it doesn't allow for distribution of it from any other vendor than Microsoft. https://docs.microsoft.com/en-us/sysinternals/downloads/psexec

-Other than the above requirements, we'll only need to make sure we're running a modern Powershell version (ideally v4+).
+Other than the above requirements, we'll only need to make sure we're running a modern Powershell version (ideally v4+). `Get-Monitor.ps1` is not written by me, it was obtained from here: https://github.com/MaxAnderson95/Get-Monitor-Information/blob/master/Get-Monitor.ps1

 ### InventoryLocal
 InventoryLocal has significantly less requirements.
 All that is required is a modern Powershell version (ideally v4+).
 No network connection is even needed, as it will poll the computer for relevant inventory information.